briahnna123/run_analysis/README.md

 # Run Analysis Assignment
 # Coursera Getting and Cleaning Data Assignment  <br />
 **The Following Directions were taking from the Johns Hopkins Coursera Data Sciene Specialization verbatim
+***Important Note: My explination of how all of the scripts work and how they are connected starts on Line 48.  <br />

 # Introduction